ethereum/EIPs/EIPS/eip-hard-gas-target.md

 ## Rationale

-#### Removing the gasLimit from the header
+#### Validating GasLimit in Block Headers

-The gas limit was only present in block headers as it was defined by the block producers.
-Since this value is now a constant accessible to all nodes, there is little benefit to having the gas limit in the block headers.
-This would cause a change to the data structure to be hashed for block headers, but EIP-1559 already [imposes a change](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md#block-hash-changing) to the data structure.
+While it would be possible to remove the `gasLimit` field from block headers, it would change the data structure to be hashed, which could lead to unintended consequences.
+It is therefore easier to leave the gasLimit as part of block headers.
+However, since this in-header value is set by the block producer, it should be validated against `BLOCK_GAS_LIMIT` in case it is used by off-chain tools or contracts.

 #### Chosen Gas Limit